 Course Access Information:

 Each program contains video lessons with lecture notes.
 You will need internet access and the ability to view online videos to access this program.
 Participants will also have access to the instructor to ask questions in discussion forums.
-In order to receive certificates of completion – each participant will need to be online for the required amount of time, access all required course content and complete final exams with a total of 70% or greater.
+The program is delivered through a learning management system that tracks every key stroke and certifies that you a) have accessed all required course content, b) that you were in each lesson for the required amount of time and c) that you passed exams to ensure comprehension.

 Who should take this course?